 - Travel costs to see a health care provider may be reimbursed under certain circumstances.

 - Permanent partial disability (PPD) benefits may be awarded if your accident resulted in a permanent impairment.
 You can still work while receiving PPD benefits — the award is based on the level of impairment as certified by a doctor and agreed to by workers’ compensation.
-These benefits will be paid even if you are able to return to work.
+These compensation benefits will be paid even if you are able to return to work.

 - Monthly pensions may be available to those who become blind, lose the use of (or lose altogether) both legs, both arms, or an arm and a leg.
-If the state finds that your injury prevents you from ever working again in any capacity, you may receive a full disability pension.
+If the state finds that your work injury prevents you from ever working again in any capacity, you may receive a full disability pension.

-At Elk & Elk, we have seen that many workers do not know that under certain circumstances, they can file a lawsuit if their injuries were caused by a third party — someone or a company other than the employer.
-In addition to helping injured clients obtain full and fair workers’ compensation benefits, we can help them file a lawsuit against the negligent third party to obtain additional compensation.
-Examples of this type of claim include workers who were injured while driving for the employer by another driver who was not an employee, a worker who was injured because of a defective tool or other product, or a worker injured at a worksite not owned by the employer, such as a construction site.
+At Elk & Elk, we have seen that many Seattle workers do not know that under certain circumstances, they can file a lawsuit if their injuries were caused by a third party — someone or a company other than the employer.
+In addition to helping injured clients obtain full and fair workers’ compensation benefits, our law firm can help them file a lawsuit against the negligent third party to obtain additional compensation.
+Examples of this type of claim include Seattle workers who were injured while driving for the employer by another driver who was not an employee, a worker who was injured because of a defective tool or other product, or a worker injured at a worksite not owned by the employer, such as a construction site.

-Call Us For A Free Consultation If You Were Injured On The Job
+Call Us for a Free Consultation if You Were Injured on the Job